denkiryokuhatsuden/google-api-php-client/README.md

 get rid of the global like static config object:

 * Replaced the Config class with a non static version which is constructor injected into the classes which use the configuration object.
-* Refactored the Books Service to one class per file
+* Refactored the Services to one class per file with proper namespacing to support PSR-0 autoloading
 * Specified fully qualified classnames for factory keys

 TODO: